 A so-called ‘pillar’ carpet made in the Ningxia region of China specifically to go around columns or ‘pillars’ in a Buddhist monastery, The five clawed (Imperial) dragon is portrayed in disjointed ‘segments’ so as when the carpet is wrapped around a column / pillar, it appears that the dragon is writhing around the column / pillar.
-Here the golden scaled dragon is depicted in the clouds chasing the precious jewel, with the dragons head well drawn with a flowing lion-like mane and long whiskers.
+Here the golden scaled dragon is depicted in the clouds chasing the precious jewel, with the dragons head very well drawn with a flowing lion-like mane and long whiskers.
 Clouds, mountains and waves anchor the bottom, while a pearl border, and above it an angular t-shaped meander, anchor the top.
 A mix of aniline and natural dyes, and un-dyed wool.
-A lovely piece.
+A beautiful mid 1900’s piece.